LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Dataset Construction

 \subsection{Task Collection}

 We identified multiple Informatics Olympiad competitions and gathered all contests held from 2023 onward, along with their official website information.
 We specifically focused on the post-2022 period to minimize potential contamination from model training data.
-In total, we collected 72 contests, 46 of which include results from human contestants.
-The detailed statistics can be found in Table \ref{tab:dataset-stats} and Table \ref{tab:contest_dates}.
+In total, we collected 72 contests, 50 of which include results from human contestants.
+The detailed statistics can be found in Table~\ref{tab:dataset-stats} and Table ~\ref{tab:contest_dates}.

 \textbf{Contest Information Extraction: } We developed a dedicated web crawler for each competition to extract task information directly from its official website.
 This includes task statements, test cases, reference and unofficial solutions, code attachments, time and memory limits, and detailed subtask specifications.
 We also parsed the contestant results pages and reformatted them into standardized CSV files.
-To do this, we copied the raw webpage content into Gemini‑2.5‑Pro and prompted it to generate CSVs with normalized headers.
+We passed the crawled contest result file into Gemini‑2.5‑Pro and prompted it to generate CSVs with normalized headers.
 Each file captures contestant names, countries, total and per‑task scores, and awarded medals.
-After manual verification against the official data, we integrated the processed results into our contestant database.
-After integrating contestant results into our database, we determined medal thresholds as follows.
+We determined medal thresholds as follows.
 For general contests, the Gold, Silver, and Bronze thresholds are defined by the lowest total scores among participants who received each respective medal.
+For contests missing official medal data, we apply standard percentile cutoffs of 8–10\% for Gold, 22–25\% for Silver, and 50\% for Bronze relative to the total number of participants.
 In contrast, for the USACO Bronze, Silver, and Gold contests, thresholds correspond to the minimum scores required to advance to the next competition level.
-In the case of the USACO Platinum contest, thresholds are based solely on the number of problems solved: solving exactly one problem earns a Bronze medal, two problems earn Silver, and solving more than two problems earns Gold.
+In the USACO Platinum contest, medal assignments are based on the following score thresholds: a Gold medal is awarded to scores at or above the lowest top-ranked human score; scores above 350 receive a Silver medal; scores between 250 and 350 receive a Bronze medal; and scores of 250 or below receive no medal.

+\textbf{Quality of Test Cases: } All test cases are sourced directly from official contest websites or reputable OJ platforms.
+These problems and their accompanying test suites are curated by organizing committees with extensive expertise in competitive programming.
+For example, tasks from the International Olympiad in Informatics (IOI) are designed by experts to meet rigorous specifications and undergo a multi-stage selection process to ensure originality and technical integrity.
+This construction process virtually eliminates false-positive solutions.
+Beyond validating crawled test cases with official ground-truth solutions, we manually inspect problems where all models achieve polarized scores (0 or 100) to ensure evaluation consistency.